-Situated in department 57, on the first floor next to the education centre.
+Situated in department 57, on the first floor above the dining room and next to the education centre.
 We have a Christian chapel, a Muslim prayer room and a multi-faith quiet space.
 If you would like someone to visit you on the ward please ask a member of staff.

-Useful websites:

-www.pseudomyxomasurvivor.org (charity and patient forum)
+Useful websites: www.pseudomyxomasurvivor.org (charity and patient forum).